 - Doctor of Philosophy with a major in Accounting (Ph.D.)

-Students are encouraged to enrich their education through the department’s International Accounting with EY program, the college's internship and global exchange programs, and FSU’s international programs.
+Students are encouraged to enrich their education through the department’s EY International Scholars program, the college's internship and global exchange programs, and FSU’s international programs.
 Many networking and leadership opportunities are available through student organizations and department events.
 Additionally, the college's Student Leadership Council sponsors several networking events and student engagement programs to assist students in the transition from college to careers.
 Generous scholarships help support students along the way.

 8 a.m. - 5 p.m.

 Tallahassee, FL 32306-1110